ks982579/coding-challenges/aoc20231204/README.md

 You now must determine the total count of cards you would end up with.
 Note that, in the above example, since we won another card 11, if that card had a winner, we would technically have 2 of those winners... making more copies of 12...

 The initial code from part 1 plays nicely into this.

+Ok, so it was going very well until I had a fight with the borrow checker and lost.
+It was not pretty, trying to update structs in the vector you are iterating through is very hard because you cannot reference the vector inside the iteration easily.
+You can only pull out one instance at a time because it's a reference to the vector, not just the instance.
+So, you can clone what you need from one and then update the other accordingly.

+My Answer: 5,037,841